Contents

 If your Android experience is primarily centred around Samsung then this may not seem new, but for those of us who've spent time with most other OEMs in the ecosystem the screen turning off during provisioning is at minimum an inconvenience, at most the reason why provisioning or enrolment may fail.

-Often, and I see this more with AMAPI (Intune, Mambo, Wizy, etc) than Play EMM API (custom DPC - MobileIron Ivanti, SOTI, VMware, etc), allowing the screen to time out and coming back to it a little later results in a failure to setup and a request to reset.
+Often, and I see this more with AMAPI (Intune, Mambo, Wizy, etc) than Play EMM API (custom DPC - MobileIron Ivanti, SOTI, VMware, etc), allowing the screen to time out and coming back to it a little later results in a failure to set up and a request to reset.
 In my use cases this isn't the end of the world.
 For large staging projects this would be beyond frustrating.

 Well in any case, for non-Samsung (and other OEMs that don't already support it) devices, once Android 14 lands this will be a thing of the past.